LSEG-API-Samples/Example.WebSocketAPI.Javascript.TRWebSocketController/README.md

             * **status.connected**

                 Successfully connected into the Elektron WebSocket server.
+                The 'msg' object is not defined.

             * **status.disconnected**

                 Connection failed to our Elektron WebSocket server.
+                The 'msg' object is not defined.

             * **status.loginResponse**

                 After a successfull connection, a login request to the server is submitted.
 The login response will provide results of the request within the 'msg' object.
+                The 'msg' object contains the Elektron WebSocket loging response.
+See the WebSocket API documentation for details.

             * **status.msgStatus**

                 Item response based on request for data.
-The 'msg' object will contain status details of the request.
+                The 'msg' object contains the Elektron WebSocket status message.
+See the WebSocket API documentation for details.

             * **status.processingError**

-                Generic controller processing error using resulting from issues with environment/browser etc.  The 'msg' object will contain the details.
+                Generic controller processing error using resulting from issues with environment/browser etc.
+                The 'msg' object the error text.

         * **msg**